lf2a/My-Learning-Path/overview_api.md

 Further, resource representations shall be self-descriptive: the client does not need to know if a resource is employee or device.
 It should act on the basis of media-type associated with the resource.
 So in practice, you will end up creating lots of custom media-types – normally one media-type associated with one resource.

-> Every media type defines a default processing model.
-For example, HTML defines a rendering process for hypertext and the browser behavior around each element.
-It has no relation to the resource methods GET/PUT/POST/DELETE/… other than the fact that some media type elements will define a process model that goes like “anchor elements with an href attribute create a hypertext link that, when selected, invokes a retrieval request (GET) on the URI corresponding to the CDATA-encoded href attribute.”

 ### Resource Methods

 Another important thing associated with REST is resource methods to be used to perform the desired transition.
 A large number of people wrongly relate resource methods to HTTP GET/PUT/POST/DELETE methods.

 Roy Fielding has never mentioned any recommendation around which method to be used in which condition.
 All he emphasizes is that it should be uniform interface.
 If you decide HTTP POST will be used for updating a resource – rather than most people recommend HTTP PUT – it’s alright and application interface will be RESTful.

-Ideally, everything that is needed to change the resource state shall be part of API response for that resource – including methods and in what state they will leave the representation.

-> A REST API should be entered with no prior knowledge beyond the initial URI (bookmark) and set of standardized media types that are appropriate for the intended audience (i.e., expected to be understood by any client that might use the API).
-From that point on, all application state transitions must be driven by client selection of server-provided choices that are present in the received representations or implied by the user’s manipulation of those representations.
-The transitions may be determined (or limited by) the client’s knowledge of media types and resource communication mechanisms, both of which may be improved on-the-fly (e.g., code-on-demand).
-  [Failure here implies that out-of-band information is driving interaction instead of hypertext.]

 Another thing which will help you while building RESTful APIs is that query based API results should be represented by a list of links with summary information, not by arrays of original resource representations because the query is not a substitute for identification of resources.